 - Individual classroom management systems are underpinned by the school-wide system

-- Quality differentiated teaching and learning is in place in every classroom
+- Quality differentiated teaching and learning is enacted in every classroom

 More information and resources on PBL in Australian contexts can be found here.